Beyond a Camp For Troubled Girls: Asheville Academy Helps Struggling Utah Girls

-Utah girls 10-14 struggling with a wide range of issues (from school refusal to bullying to mental illness) are welcome to Asheville Academy for Girls beautiful North Carolina campus.
-With Asheville Academy for Girls, a troubled girl can return to a healthy path once again.
+Utah girls 10-14 struggling with a wide range of issues (from school refusal to bullying to mental illness) are welcome to Asheville Academy’ beautiful North Carolina campus.
+With Asheville Academy, a troubled girl can return to a healthy path once again.

-Asheville Academy for Girls, a Camp For Troubled Girls helps Utah girls struggling with issues similar to those below:
+Asheville Academy, a Camp For Troubled Girls helps Utah girls struggling with issues similar to those below:

 – School refusal